Step-by-Step Garage Door Installation Guide

 How to Balance a Garage Door: Adjusting Spring Tension

 Balancing your residential garage door is a critical step in ensuring it operates safely and efficiently.
-When a garage door may feel heavier than usual or doesn't stay in position, it's likely out of balance, often due to improper tension in the torsion spring system.
+When a garage door may feel heavier than usual or doesn't stay in position, it's usually because the torsion spring system needs adjustment.
 Springs are essential to offsetting the door weight and ensuring the door opens and closes smoothly without straining the garage door opener.

 Testing the Garage Door Opener: Remote and Wall Switch